CrazySerGo/matic-docs/docs/supernets/polybft.md

 IBFT includes a validator pool (or set) responsible for validating candidate blocks proposed by a randomly selected block proposer who is part of the validator pool.
 The proposer is responsible for constructing a block at the block interval.
 The proposer mechanism is based on Tendermint, where a proposer is chosen based a deterministic selection algorithm.
-The frequency in selection is also proportional to the voting power of the validator.
+The frequency in selection is proportional to the voting power of the validator.

  > The amount of voting power a validator has is proportional to the amount of stake that they have locked